 Treatments for Cats with Dull Coats and/or Dry Skin

-An elderly, arthritic, toothless, or obese cat may require help grooming.
-There are combs for cats specially designed to deal with greasy, matted undercoats (you may have to avoid the belly area unless there are tangles, because most cats hate having their bellies combed).
-Any staining on the fur can be dealt with using a damp pet wipe or tissue.
+An elderly, arthritic, or toothless cat may require help grooming.
+There are combs for cats specially designed to deal with greasy, matted undercoats.
+Any staining on the fur can be dealt with using a damp pet wipe or cloth.
 Most cats appreciate the effort and enjoy the quality time spent with their owners, and an added benefit of grooming your cat is that removing loose hair reduces the likelihood that the cat will suffer from hairballs (or that you’ll suffer from having to clean up vomited hairballs).

 Longhaired cats are particularly likely to suffer from matted fur in old age, but regular grooming can keep their coats looking good.
 Many owners also trim the fur under the tail of longhaired cats that can’t groom properly to prevent feces or cat litter from sticking to the area.
 See Grooming Cats for more detailed instructions.

-To increase the shininess of a cat’s coat, in addition to regular grooming:
+To increase the shininess of your cat’s coat, in addition to regular grooming:

 - Feed a high-protein diet (premium wet foods should provide this – check the label to make sure the first ingredient – and preferably the second as well – are animal proteins, not by-products, wheat, or corn).